mlresearch/v130/.github/pull_request_template.md

 ## Description of Changes
 <!-- Please provide a detailed description of the changes you are proposing -->

+> **Note on BibTeX files**: `.bib` files are not tracked in this repository and are not part of the rendered output.
+If you are trying to correct paper metadata, please edit the relevant file in `_posts/` instead.

 ## Additional Notes
 <!-- Add any other relevant information here -->